 At December 31, 2019, the Company pledged AFS securities with a carrying value of \$226.5 million as collateral for advances from the FHLB.
-The FHLB retains the right to mark the underlying collateral for FHLB advances to fair value.
-A reduction in the value of pledged assets would require the Company to provide additional collateral.
 In addition, as a condition to membership in the FHLB, the Company is required to purchase and hold a certain amount of FHLB stock, which is based, in part, upon the outstanding principal balance of advances from the FHLB.
-At June 30, 2020 and December 31, 2019, the Company had stock in the FHLB totaling \$10.0 million and \$12.5 million, respectively, which is included in other assets on the condensed consolidated balance sheets.
+At September 30, 2020 and December 31, 2019, the Company had stock in the FHLB totaling \$10.0 million and \$12.5 million, respectively, which is included in other assets on the condensed consolidated balance sheets.
 FHLB stock is considered a non-marketable, long-term investment, is carried at cost and is subject to recoverability testing under applicable accounting standards.
 This stock can only be redeemed or sold at its par value, and only to the FHLB.
 Accordingly, when evaluating FHLB stock for impairment, the Company considers the ultimate recoverability of the par value rather than recognizing temporary declines in value.
-As of June 30, 2020 and December 31, 2019, the Company had not recognized an impairment charge related to its FHLB stock.
+As of September 30, 2020 and December 31, 2019, the Company had not recognized an impairment charge related to its FHLB stock.